kevinjhappy/Forum-php-2017-generate-dates-php-dark-theme/README.md

+# presentation-php-dates-revealjs
+My working directory for the presentation for the FORUM PHP 2017, in French

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kevinjhappy/presentation-php-dates-revealjs/edit/master/README.md) to maintain and preview the content for your website in Markdown files.